Cuties: Production

 The film was announced by filmmaker Maïmouna Doucouré as her feature debut directorial venture.
 She rose to prominence with her 2016 short film Maman(s), which was selected and premiered in over two hundred film festivals, and won around sixty awards in several international film festivals.

 Doucouré penned the script for Cuties, taking her life experience as a refugee girl into account.
 The script eventually won Sundance's Global Filmmaking Award in 2017.
 Doucouré says her inspiration for the film was a talent show in Paris that she happened to see.
 She says that the contrast of the dancing and the traditional garb of the families in the audience was fascinating.
 She also based it on her own experience with the contrast of the cultures of France and Senegal.

 Doucouré spent nearly 18 months researching studies on how young and pre-teen children are being exposed to adult content and sexualised images on social media in order to showcase the accurate reality in the film.
 She spoke to many young girls about these issues.
 She says that the film deals with self-image and social media.
-"Our girls see that the more a woman is overly sexualised on social media, the more she's successful.
-And the children just imitate what they see, trying to achieve the same result without understanding the meaning, and yeah, it's dangerous."
+"Our girls see that the more a woman is overly sexualised on social media, the more she is successful.
+Children just imitate what they see, trying to achieve the same result without understanding the meaning.
+It is dangerous."
 She says that although watching the film may be difficult, it is important to have a conversation in society about these issues.

 Casting for the film took nearly six months.
 Approximately 650 girls auditioned for the main character Amy; ultimately, 11-year-old Fathia Youssouf was chosen.
 Principal photography took place in various locations around France over a period of three months.
 Doucouré said she "created a climate of trust" between the young actors and herself during filming.
 She stated while working on the film, "I explained to them everything I was doing and the research that I had done before I wrote this story.
 I was also lucky that these girls' parents were also activists, so we were all on the same side.
 At their age, they've seen this kind of dance.
 Any child with a telephone can find these images on social media these days."
 She also stated that a child psychologist was on staff during filming.